Hayhurst, Portland, Oregon

 Hayhurst is a neighborhood in the southwest section of Portland, Oregon, on the border with (and in some areas slightly extending into) Washington County.
 It borders Raleigh Hills and Beaverton (on the west), and the Portland neighborhoods of Bridlemile (on the north), Hillsdale (on the east), and Maplewood and Multnomah (on the south).

 The community of Vermont Hills lies within the neighborhood (45.4775°N 122.7270°W).

-In the western part of the neighborhood is Alpenrose Dairy (1916), a community institution featuring a velodrome, baseball park, and replica Western frontier town ("Dairyville").
+In the western part of the neighborhood is Alpenrose Dairy (1916).
+It formerly featured a velodrome, baseball park, and replica Western frontier town ("Dairyville").
+In February 2021 the property was closed to events and all other uses.

+SWTrails PDX trails 2 and 7 run through Hayhurst.

+History

+The neighborhood is named after Hayhurst School which is named after Elizabeth Hayhurst, the first president of the Oregon Parent Teacher Association in the early 1900s.